 “I wanted to be him, but I did not have anything that would make you think I was going to be a boxer,” Vaden shared.

-As he shared with La Prensa San Diego, Vaden began learning how to box when he was eight years old at the Jackie Robinson YMCA while the rest of the kids were outside at summer camp.
+As he shared with La Prensa San Diego, Vaden began learning how to box at the Jackie Robinson YMCA when he was just eight years old, this while the other kids his age were in the playground.